 It probably took me 3 years to accept this. 😂 But there’s a major benefit to it.

 Exploited plugins and hacking attempts generally don’t impact sites that are hosted on Flywheel.
 As you’ll learn from the rest of this post, my whole goal is to save time, and not needing to fix hacked sites on a Sunday evening is absolutely on my to-do list.

 Dashboard Navigation and User-Friendly Layout

-A well-organized dashboard can make your life simple or frustratingly difficult.
+The way a dashboard is designed can either make life easy or frustratingly difficult.
 In comparison to other web hosts, Flywheel offers a simplified and well-organized dashboard experience — perhaps one of the best that I’ve encountered.